jerela/kinematics2kinetics/models/README.md

 ## Using the models

-The saved models .pt files containing a dictionary with the following keys:
+The saved models are .pt files containing a dictionary with the following keys:
 - 'epoch': the number of the epoch or iteration where the training stopped
-- 'model_state_dict': the PyTorch *[state_dict]*(https://docs.pytorch.org/tutorials/beginner/saving_loading_models.html#what-is-a-state-dict) of the trained model at the epoch where the training stopped
+- 'model_state_dict': the PyTorch [*state_dict*](https://docs.pytorch.org/tutorials/beginner/saving_loading_models.html#what-is-a-state-dict) of the trained model at the epoch where the training stopped
-- 'optimizer_state_dict': the *[state_dict]*(https://docs.pytorch.org/docs/stable/generated/torch.optim.Optimizer.state_dict.html) of the optimizer at the epoch where the training stopped
+- 'optimizer_state_dict': the [*state_dict*](https://docs.pytorch.org/docs/stable/generated/torch.optim.Optimizer.state_dict.html) of the optimizer at the epoch where the training stopped
 - 'training_loss': a Python *list* of training losses at each epoch
 - 'validation_loss': a Python *list* of validation losses at each epoch
 - 'minimum_loss': the smallest achieved validation loss during training